foshay/CTFhitcon2019/README.md

 ## Instructions

-Run `python treat.py` to run the local version.
-Run `python trick.py` for the remote version.
+Run treat.py to run the local version.
+Run trick.py for the remote version.

 ## Summary
 We overwrite __free_hook__ with __system__.
 Then invoke __free__, which is now __system__, and pass in the argument "ed" to open the ed editor which allows us to get shell via !'/bin/sh'